Taylor Swift has jumped on the Cottagecore bandwagon! Brush up on on the Gen-Z subculture influenced by farm life and favored by celebrities.

 They worship Hozier

 The Irish artist has become synonymous with the Cottagecore fantasy which is set to a soundtrack of dark, romantic folk music.
 Bon Iver and Florence and the Machine would also appear on a Cottagecore playlist.
-Inspired by isolation and rooted in fantasy, Taylor Swift shocked fans recently with a surprise album drop.
-The 8th studio album ‘folklore’ is what Cottagecore dreams are made of – her first single is even called ‘Cardigan’
+Inspired by isolation and rooted in fantasy, Taylor Swift shocked fans with not one, but two album drops this year.
+The sister albums, ‘folklore’ and ‘evermore’, are what Cottagecore dreams are made of.

 Gaming has seen a recent surge, serving as an escape during lockdown.
 Animal Crossing and Farmville are quintessential in Cottagecore, particularly for those who don’t have access to nature or animals.